-For financial assets and liabilities categorised as Level 3 of the fair value hierarchy, the valuation processes applied in valuing such assets is governed by the AMP Capital Holdings Limited Asset Valuation Policy.
+For financial assets and liabilities categorised as Level 3 of the fair value hierarchy, the valuation processes applied in valuing such assets is governed by the Fund's valuation policy.
 This Policy outlines the asset valuation methodologies and processes applied to measure non-exchange traded assets which have no regular market price, including listed securities suspended from the relevant exchange, unlisted investment structures, over-the-counter derivatives and investment property.